samdevx1029/angular-ts-webpack-ngc-rollup/README.md

 Clone this repo.

+Open the project in your favorite code editor/IDE.
+If using Visual Studio Code, it MUST be opened in admin mode (otherwise "npm install" will fail on certain webpack related install)

+The following commands must be performed in order.

 Run "npm install" from project root.

-Run "npm run start" from project root to see application being served from webpack dev server.

-Run "npm run build" from project root to build application for production.
+Run "npm run webpackbuild" from project root.
+Webpack now only builds globals.js and index.html.
+It does not use the TS loader to build TS files.
+That task is now left to rollup.

+Run "npm run rollupbuild" from project root.
+You should see newly created app.js in dist folder.

+Need to automate this step but so far this is manual.
+Rename "app.js" to "app.<hash>.js" where <hash> is the hash value from webpack build.

+Need to automate this step but so far this is manual.
+To index.html, Add <script> tag with source pointing to hashed app.js from previous step.

-Run "npm run serve" from project root to serve production application from lite-server locally.
+Run "npm run serve" from project root to serve production application from dist folder using lite-server locally.